-Being a recognized student organization means that the college offers you official recognition and does not imply an acceptance for legal or financial obligation, nor does it imply an acceptance of liability for the actions of the organization or its members.
-"Recognition" does not necessarily imply endorsement of an organization's particular philosophy or activity.
-The college reserves the right to deny recognition to groups whose purposes or activities are opposed to the mission of the college.
-Please stop by the Office of Student Engagement and Greek Life in Derrick Hall for information regarding this process.

-All organizations are expected to have an advisor.
-The advisor of a student organization must be a Newberry College Faculty or Staff employee and is solely responsible for offering continuity, leadership and guidance to the organization.
-Acknowledgment by the college that this person is an advisor of an organization should not be perceived to imply acceptance of responsibility either legal nor financially for his/her actions.
-In essence, the advisor assumes full recognition that he/she is acting outside the role and scope of his/her position with the college; and therefore, any financial or legal implications that may arise due to his/her advisor position is his/her own responsibility and not that of Newberry College.
+- Being a recognized student organization means that the college offers you official recognition and does not imply acceptance for legal or financial obligation, nor does it imply accepting liability for the actions of the organization or its members. - "Recognition" does not necessarily imply endorsement of an organization's philosophy or activity.
+The college reserves the right to deny recognition to groups whose purposes or activities are opposed to the college's mission. - Acknowledgment by the college that an organization's advisor should not be perceived to imply acceptance of responsibility, either legal or financially, for his/her actions. - Understanding the advisor assumes full recognition that he/she is acting outside the college's role and scope of his/her position. - Any financial or legal implications that may arise due to his/her advisor position is his/her responsibility and not that of Newberry College.

-For a complete listing of student organizations, please refer to the Student Life tab in Wolf Den.
+For a complete listing of student organizations, regulations, and guidelines, please refer to the Student Life tab in Wolf Den or visit the Office of Student Engagement and Greek Life, Derrick Hall, Room 9.